Madame X (2021 film): Concert synopsis

 "Vogue" and "I Don't Search I Find" are performed with lookalike dancers dressed in blonde wigs, trench coats, shades, and high heels.
 Afterwards, she played guitar for "American Life" while uniforms fell down from above the stage, and dancers dressed as soldiers dragged a coffin.
 Madonna then wears a faux fur coat and takes selfies using a polaroid camera.
 Shots are shown across multiple shows whereby fans donate money for the pictures, which goes to her charity Raising Malawi.
 "Batuka" has 14 women of the Batukadeiras Orchestra playing the drums while Madonna sits to the side on a stairwell before eventually joining them and doing batuque moves.
 Following this, Isabel De Oliveira's "Fado Pechincha", and Madame X album tracks "Killers Who are Partying" and "Crazy" – the last one was played with an accordion.
 A cha-cha-chá mashup of "La Isla Bonita" and a new song called "Welcome to My Fado Club" is performed next, with elements of Cesária Évora's "Sodade".
 The next numbers were "Medellín", with Maluma appearing on the backdrop screens, and album track "Extreme Occident".
-Within the Medellin performance, her son David Banda joins her to form a conga line withn the theatre.
+Within the Medellin performance, her son David Banda joins her to form a conga line within the theatre.
 Following that she interacts further with the crowd including comedian Dave Chappelle who praises Madonna for being a revolutionary.
 An interlude of dancers doing synchronized moves to lyrics of "Rescue Me" follows.

 "Frozen" sees the singer performing in the middle of a massive projection of the video of her daughter Lourdes.
 For "Come Alive", Madonna and the dancers wear colorful flowing robes.
 The film features shots from her 2018 holiday to Morocco with her family.
 She then plays the piano for "Future" and is joined by dancers with red lights on their eyes; the word "Warning" flashes on the stage behind her as she sings.
 "Like a Prayer" has her performing in front of an X-shaped staircase while surrounded by a choir and the song's music video projected on the stage.
 The final number, "I Rise", begins with elements from her speech from the 2019 GLAAD awards, and the video interlude shows news footage of protests and marches, from her 2019 music video for the song with Times magazine.
 Halfway through, the screen turned the colors of the Rainbow flag as Madonna and her dancers left the stage with their fists raised.